RanaivosonHerimanitra/DataStructBackend/README.md

 * Binary search (applicable to an ordered array)
 * Linear search
 * Bubble sort: consists of swapping values in an array until entire array is ordered
+* Stack: you are only allowed to access the last inserted item.
+If you remove this item, you can access the next to last item inserted.

 ### Ordered array: